Hit Your Target Weight with Help from Proactive Wellness Centers

 Total Metabolism Tracking with Lumen

 The Lumen device measures carb and fat burn using a highly validated test of CO2 that is detected when you breathe into the device.
 This has been validated to closely approximate real metabolism.
 All you have to do is breathe into the device daily to get helpful recommendations and better understand how your body burns fat.
-Once our team understands how your metabolism works and burns fat, we can alter your medical weight loss plan in Harrisburg, PA.
+Once our team understands how your metabolism works and burns fat, we can alter your medical weight loss plan Near Harrisburg, PA.

 Weight Loss Clinic Harrisburg, PA